The ultimate interior design guide to layering

 • Fringing: this unlikely trend took its inspiration from the catwalks.
 An eccentric look, it should be approached with caution; but when it’s done right, it wows.

 Now you’ve got a better idea of how to layer colour in your home, our team can help to expand your plans and turn them into reality.
 Our curtains and blinds are all handmade on-site in our studio.
-We work with exquisite fabrics, paints, wallcoverings and blinds to help you shape your home into the perfect living space to be enjoyed for years to come.
+We work with exquisite fabrics, wallpaper, and wallcoverings to help you shape your home into the perfect living space to be enjoyed for years to come.

 All of the pieces mentioned in this blog post are part of the Butterley portfolio.
 Pop in to see the full ranges at our Eccleshall Studio in Staffordshire, where you’ll get inspiration from designers such as Mulberry Home, GP&J Baker, Colefax and Fowler, Designers Guild, Jane Churchill.